-- Non-compliant labelling Product must be labelled according to federal requirements and AGLC labelling requirements specified in Section 4.2 Labelling Requirements. - No CoA Product received without Certificate of Analysis 48 hours before cannabis delivery to warehouse is subject to a fine and/or shipment rejection as per Inbound Product Compliance. - Out of specifications Product quality parameters out of agreed specification can result in shipment rejection. - Arrival time Shipments must arrive at pre-determined times.
-Late arrivals (greater than 15 minutes) may not be accepted. - No purchase order Product not on an open PO will not be accepted. - Incorrect ASN or no ASN Product, quantity or lot delivered does not match the ASN, or product not included on the ASN will not be accepted. - Shortages or overages Penalties will apply for product delivered short or in excess of the ASN.
-Product delivered in excess of the ASN may be refused.

-- Split ASN A single ASN may not be split across multiple shipments.
-Splitting an ASN may result in delays, penalties, or load refusal. - Unregistered product Product without a SKU registration will not be accepted. - No booking Product that arrives without a valid appointment will not be accepted. - Invalid shelf life Product that arrives with less than three-quarters of its remaining shelf-life may be refused. - Wrong Excise Stamps product with incorrect excise stamps will be refused. - No individual packing slips each pallet must contain a packing slip outlining the pallet's contents (SKU and case quantity). - Barcodes don't scan product will be put on hold or returned to LP.
+- Non-compliant labelling Product must be labelled according to federal requirements and AGLC labelling requirements specified in Section 4.2 Labelling Requirements. - No CoA Product received without Certificate of Analysis 48 hours before cannabis delivery to warehouse is subject to a fine and/or shipment rejection as per Inbound Product Compliance. - Out of specifications Product quality parameters are outside of registered Product Master specifications can result in shipment rejection. - Arrival time Shipments must arrive at pre-determined times.
+Late arrivals (greater than 15 minutes) may not be accepted. - No purchase order Product not on an open PO will not be accepted. - Incorrect ASN or no ASN Product, quantity or lot delivered does not match the ASN, or product not included on the ASN will not be accepted. - Shortages or overages Penalties will apply for product delivered short or more than the ASN.
+Product delivered more than the ASN may be refused. - Split ASN A single ASN may not be split across multiple shipments.
+Splitting an ASN may result in delays, penalties, or load refusal. - Unregistered product Product without a SKU registration will not be accepted. - No booking Product that arrives without a valid appointment will not be accepted. - Invalid shelf life Product that arrives that does not comply with product ageing requirements may be refused. - Wrong Excise Stamps product with incorrect excise stamps will be refused. - No individual packing slips each pallet must contain a packing slip outlining the pallet's contents (SKU and case quantity). - Barcodes don't scan product will be put on hold or returned to LP.
 Value Added Services are available for relabeling.
-Additional charges will apply. - Product or Case Changes In case of any change to a product's packaging and labelling (including any changes to ingredients that may be changed on the

-- label), the LP must inform AGLC QA before implementation. - Rebookings Appointments rescheduled with less than 48 hours' notice of the original appointment. - PO Close Date product not delivered in full by the PO Close Date will incur penalties of up to five per cent of the outstanding portion of the PO.
+Additional charges will apply. - Product or Case Changes In case of any change to a product's packaging and labelling (including any changes to ingredients that may be changed on the label), the LP must inform AGLC QA before implementation. - Rebooking Appointments rescheduled with less than 48 hours' notice of the original appointment. - PO Close Date product not delivered in full by the PO Close Date will incur penalties of up to five per cent of the outstanding portion of the PO.
 LPs must notify the Merchandising Planner of any shortages or delays in advance of the PO Close Date to avoid penalties.